-- (1) The provisions of this section shall have effect for the purposes of this Act and of any other enactment relating to customs. - (2) The time of importation of any goods shall be deemed to be - (a) where the goods are brought by sea, the time when the ship carrying them comes within the limits of a port; - (b) where the goods are brought by air, the time when the aircraft carrying them lands in the Kingdom or the time when the goods are unloaded in the Kingdom, whichever is the earlier. - (3) The time of exportation of any goods from the Kingdom shall be deemed to be, where the goods are exported by sea or air, the time when the goods are shipped for exportation. - (4) A ship shall be deemed to have arrived at or departed from a port at the time when the ship comes within or, as the case may be, leaves the limits of that port.
+- (1) The provisions of this section shall have effect for the purposes of this Act and of any other enactment relating to customs. - (2) The time of importation of any goods shall be deemed to be - (a) where the goods are brought by sea, the time when the ship carrying them comes within the limits of a port; - (b) where the goods are brought by air, the time when the aircraft carrying them lands in Tuvalu or the time when the goods are unloaded in Tuvalu, whichever is the earlier. - (3) The time of exportation of any goods from Tuvalu shall be deemed to be, where the goods are exported by sea or air, the time when the goods are shipped for exportation: